 follow on Bluesky.
 The second is money.
 I cannot really afford to keep working on this, unless I can get a least a little income to support it, so please consider giving

 a little on Patreon.
 I will add other options later.
+Seriously, with just a little support I will be able to be much more productive!

 Links